 - 40 g flour

-- 4 tbsp odourless oil like vegetable, rapeseed or sunflower
+- 4 tablespoon odourless oil like vegetable, rapeseed or sunflower

 - Heat the milk until just warm in a microwave or in a saucepan on the hob.